-Configuring XSLT engine
+XSLT engine for the join operation can be specified by this parameter.
 Join operation is performed using a XSLT.
-The component can be configured to use either Xalan or Saxon XSLT engine to perform XSLT.
+The component can be configured to use a specific XSLT engine to perform XSLT.
+Xalan (2.7.0) and Saxon (8.4) transformer implementations are bundled with Fiorano environment for performing transformations.
 By default, the component uses Xalan.